sarahmarie23/Jukebox-App/README.md

 ## Reflection on the initial app version (as what was submitted 6/5/24)

 ### Accomplishing the stated objective

+My ultimate goal is to have an app that will be able to communicate with a receiver that is plugged inside a jukebox.
+The app will control the music being played from the jukebox.
+Since I don't have an actual jukebox or experience (yet) in electronics/hardware, my objective for this initial version was to have the app work with an Arduino.
+I stayed with my happy/golden path, which was to insist on the necessary permissions, walk the user to connecting to the receiver, receive data about the machine type, and send the song number.
+Also the state should be maintained.
+Which I did.

+### Delivering on the value proposition

+The value of the app is that you can control your jukebox from the comfort of at a distance from the jukebox.
+It does the minimum controls and at a distance because it uses Bluetooth.

+### User privacy and security

+Like most apps, this one does not have a username and password login, so there's no need to store sensitive user data.
+The information that is stored is stored directly in the phone,

 # Mockup for the app